-- (e) The period for completing the reconsideration proceeding described in paragraph (d) of this subsection shall begin as follows: - (A) When a worker objects to a notice of closure pursuant to subsection (4)(e) of this section, the period begins upon receipt of the worker's request.
-The insurer may fully participate in the reconsideration proceeding. - (B) When any party objects to a determination order pursuant to subsection (5)(b) of this section, the period begins when the department receives a request for reconsideration from all parties or the nonrequesting party or parties waive, in writing, the right to file a separate request, but no later than the date following the expiration of the appeal period for the determination order.
-If a party elects not to file a separate request, the party does not waive any rights to fully participate in the reconsideration proceeding, including the right to proceed with the reconsideration if the initiating party withdraws its request. - (f) Any medical arbiter report may be received as evidence at a hearing even if the report is not prepared in time for use in the reconsideration proceeding. - (g) If any party objects to the reconsideration order, the party may request a hearing under ORS 656.283 within 30 days from the date of the reconsideration order. - (7)(a) If the basis for objection to a notice of closure or determination order issued under this section is disagreement with the impairment used in rating of the worker's disability, or if the director determines that sufficient medical information is not available to estimate disability, the director shall refer the claim to a medical arbiter appointed by the director. - (b) At the request of either of the parties, a panel of three medical arbiters shall be appointed.
+- (e) The period for completing the reconsideration proceeding described in paragraph (d) of this subsection begins upon receipt by the director of a worker's request for reconsideration pursuant to subsection (5)(c) of this section.
+If the insurer or self-insured employer requests reconsideration, the period for reconsideration begins upon the later of the date of the request for reconsideration by the worker, the date of receipt of a waiver from the worker of the right to request reconsideration or the date of expiration of the right of the worker to request reconsideration.
+If a party elects not to file a separate request for reconsideration, the party does not waive the right to fully participate in the reconsideration proceeding, including the right to proceed with the reconsideration if the initiating party withdraws the request for reconsideration. - (f) Any medical arbiter report may be received as evidence at a hearing even if the report is not prepared in time for use in the reconsideration proceeding. - (g) If any party objects to the reconsideration order, the party may request a hearing under ORS 656.283 within 30 days from the date of the reconsideration order. - (7)(a) If the basis for objection to a notice of closure issued under this section is disagreement with the impairment used in rating of the worker's disability, the director shall refer the claim to a medical arbiter appointed by the director. - (b) If neither party requests a medical arbiter and the director determines that insufficient medical information is available to determine disability, the director may refer the claim to a medical arbiter appointed by the director. - (c) At the request of either of the parties, a panel of three medical arbiters shall be appointed.